opencobra/memote-docker/README.md

 ```

 For now, the best way to have memote interact with files is to mount a local
 directory into the container.
-The only hurdle is that you may have to afterwards
+The only hurdle is that you may have to afterward
 change the permissions of the output file to your own user.

 ```bash